VR-API-Integration/file-api-integration-examples/powershell/VismaDeveloperPortal/upload/README.md

 ## Prerequisites

 - The script was prepared for PowerShell version 5.1 or above.
 With lower versions it might not work properly.
-- Files to be uploaded cannot be bigger than 100 MB.
+- Files to be uploaded cannot be bigger than 10 GB.
+- Chunksize is limited to 100 MB (4 MB is suggested as most efficient

 ## Getting Started